MeltanoLabs/tap-github/README.md

   4. `user_usernames`: A list of github usernames
   5. `user_ids`: A list of github user ids [int]
 - Highly recommended:
+  - Personal access tokens (PATs) for authentication can be provided in 3 ways:
-  - `auth_token` - GitHub token to authenticate with.
+    - `auth_token` - Takes a single token.
-  - `additional_auth_tokens` - List of GitHub tokens to authenticate with.
-Streams will loop through them when hitting rate limits..
-  - alternatively, you can input authentication tokens with any environment variables starting with GITHUB_TOKEN.
+    - `additional_auth_tokens` - Takes a list of tokens.
+Can be used together with `auth_token` or as the sole source of PATs.
+    - Any environment variables beginning with `GITHUB_TOKEN` will be assumed to be PATs.
+These tokens will be used in addition to `auth_token` (if provided), but will not be used if `additional_auth_tokens` is provided.
-  - or authenticate as a GitHub app setting a private key in GITHUB_APP_PRIVATE_KEY.
-Formatted as follows: `:app_id:;;-----BEGIN RSA PRIVATE KEY-----\n_YOUR_P_KEY_\n-----END RSA PRIVATE KEY-----`.
-You can generate it from the `Private keys` section on https://github.com/organizations/:organization_name/settings/apps/:app_name.
+  - GitHub App keys are another option for authentication, and can be used in combination with PATs if desired.
+App IDs and keys should be assembled into the format `:app_id:;;-----BEGIN RSA PRIVATE KEY-----\n_YOUR_P_KEY_\n-----END RSA PRIVATE KEY-----` where the key can be generated from the `Private keys` section on https://github.com/organizations/:organization_name/settings/apps/:app_name.
 Read more about GitHub App quotas [here](https://docs.github.com/en/enterprise-server@3.3/developers/apps/building-github-apps/rate-limits-for-github-apps#server-to-server-requests).
+Formatted app keys can be provided in 2 ways:
+    - `auth_app_keys` - List of GitHub App keys in the prescribed format.
+    - If `auth_app_keys` is not provided but there is an environment variable with the name `GITHUB_APP_PRIVATE_KEY`, it will be assumed to be an App key in the prescribed format.
 - Optional:
   - `user_agent`
   - `start_date`